-In February 2012 Robin embraced on a journey to get out and find new suppliers and visit some of the world’s best restaurants and partake in short stints in some of Europe's top kitchens such as Noma in Copenhagen and Franzten and Lindenberg in Stockholm.
+In February 2012 Robin embarked on a journey to get out and find new suppliers and visit some of the world’s best restaurants and partook in short stints in some of Europe's top kitchens such as Noma in Copenhagen and Franzten and Lindenberg in Stockholm.

-After several months travelling the British Isles and Europe and blowing his life savings he stumbled across an old dilapidated building in Clapham Old Town London.
+After several months travelling the British Isles and Europe and blowing his life savings, he stumbled across an old dilapidated building in Clapham Old Town, London.
 After some dubious negotiations and a few beers and the support of his wife Sarah, Robin took on the site without a penny to his name in November 2012.
-Five months later Robin and Sarah with the help of close friends scrubbed, sanded, painted, and threw blood sweat, tears and every penny into the place and five months later opened the Doors on St Patricks Day 2013 and The Dairy was born.
+Five months later Robin and Sarah with the help of close friends scrubbed, sanded, painted, and through blood sweat, tears and every penny into the place and five months later opened the Doors on St Patricks Day 2013 and The Dairy was born.

-Within the first year The Dairy received numerous awards including reaching the top 100 restaurant in the UK and voted number 24 in the national restaurant awards and ranked 7th in the most sustainable restaurants in the UK.
+Within the first year, The Dairy received numerous awards including reaching the top 100 restaurant in the UK and voted number 24 in the national restaurant awards and was ranked 7th in the most sustainable restaurants in the UK.

 Robin and Sarah have launched a second site, The Manor, a modern Bistro, which opened in November 2014 and is already a hit with the critics.
 The Manor follows The Dairy in creating an environment that is unpretentious and accessible for all - putting the focus on cooking great food and working with passionate wine producers that share the same philosophy.